 All applicants must request a new proceeding and add applications electronically.
-Applications include application forms that the applicant completes using the eFiling System, together with attachments that the applicant uploads to the eFiling System.
-An application form must be created for each separate facility within a project before the proceeding can be registered.
+Applications include online application forms that the applicant completes using the eFiling System, together with attachments that the applicant uploads to the eFiling System.
+An application form-must be created for each separate facility within a project before the proceeding can be registered.

 Applicants can find the application forms hyperlinked in the respective information requirement sections of this rule.
 The forms are also listed on the Rule 007 Related information page on the AUC website.
+All documents filed must be in a searchable format.